fernandoxu/x-react-performance/README.md

 ## useMemo for Expensive Calculations

+- wrap a function in useMemo to memoize expensive results
+- use web worker in some cases

 ## React.memo for Reducing re-renders

-## Window Large Lists with react-virtual

 ## Optimize Context Value

+- memoize context value
+- separate the contexts

 ## Fix Perf Death by a Thousand Cuts

+- colocate state
+- separate context
+- consuming components
+- slice of App state
+- use recoil

 ## Production Performance Monitoring